 The prevalence is estimated at 1/10,000 in the general population.
 Men are predominantly affected (male-female ratio about 2:1).
-The disease is very rare before adulthood and in premenopausal women.
+The disease very rarely occurs before adulthood or in premenopausal women.

 Most patients are asymptomatic.
 Clinical signs that may appear during adulthood are xanthomas of the eyelids (i.e. xanthelasma), transient xanthomas on palms (i.e. planar palmar xanthomas) or tuberous xanthomas over elbows or knees.
 Sensitive hepatomegaly can also be observed.
 Patients progressively develop atherosclerosis that can lead to cardiovascular disease (stroke, coronary artery disease with myocardial infarction, lower limb arteriopathy) before the age of 50.

-The disease results from mutations in the APOE gene (19q13.2) encoding apolipoprotein E, a protein involved in cellular uptake of triglyceride-rich lipoprotein remnants (i.e., IDLs with roughly equal amounts of cholesterol and triglycerides).
-Mutations result in plasma accumulation of remnant lipoproteins and their retention in the arterial wall.
+The disease results from mutations in the APOE gene (19q13.31) encoding apolipoprotein E, a protein involved in the cellular uptake of triglyceride-rich lipoprotein remnants (i.e., IDLs with roughly equal amounts of cholesterol and triglycerides).
+Mutations result in the accumulation of remnant lipoproteins in plasma and their retention in the arterial wall.
 Many patients carry two copies of the APOE ''E2'' allele which acts as a susceptibility genotype for the development of the disease.
-Dietary (saturated fat, refined sugars or alcohol), metabolic (e.g. diabetes, metabolic syndrome, non-alcoholic steato-hepatitis, nephropathy), and hormonal factors (e.g. hypothyroidism, polycystic ovary syndrome, pregnancy) may aggravate the disease, as well as chronic inflammation, xenobiotics (e.g. immune suppressants, retinoids, antidepressants) or other genetic cofactors (e.g. APOA5, APOC3, LIPC, LPL variants).
+Dietary (saturated fat, refined sugars or alcohol), metabolic (e.g. diabetes, metabolic syndrome, non-alcoholic steato-hepatitis, nephropathy), and hormonal (e.g. hypothyroidism, polycystic ovary syndrome, pregnancy) factors may aggravate the disease, as well as chronic inflammation, xenobiotics (e.g. immune suppressants, retinoids, antidepressants) or other genetic cofactors (e.g. APOA5, APOC3, LIPC, LPL variants).

 Differential diagnosis includes all other forms of atherogenic hyperlipidemias such as familial hypercholesterolemia, and familial hypertriglyceridemia (see these terms).

 In most cases associated with the APOE ''E2'' genotype, inheritance is pseudo-dominant or conditionally recessive.
 Carriers of this genotype exhibit the phenotype of HLP type 3 only when other metabolic or genetic factors are present.
-Some patients however, are heterozygous for rare APOE variants that are sufficient for the development of the disease; in this case transmission is autosomal dominant.
+Some patients however, are heterozygous for rare APOE variants that are sufficient for the development of the disease; in these cases, transmission is autosomal dominant.

-Treatment includes a diet low in saturated fat, exercise, and lipid-lowering drugs (e.g. fibrates, statins) that is usually sufficient for complete regression of the disease within a few months.
+Treatment includes a diet poor in saturated fat, exercise, and lipid-lowering drugs (e.g. fibrates, statins) and is usually sufficient for complete regression of the disease within a few months.
 In severe cases, intensive therapies (e.g. proprotein convertase subtilisin kexin type 9 (PCSK9) or microsomal triglyceride transfer protein (MTP) inhibitors, LDL apheresis) may be proposed.

-Without treatment, patients present a 5-10 time higher risk of premature and recurrent atherothrombotic events than in the general population.
+Without treatment, patients have a 5-10 times higher risk of premature and recurrent atherothrombotic events than the general population.

 Last update: March 2014